All Episodes

 So when things do happen that maybe are a shock to the system, you've got some savings.

-So the first thing I recommend is as quickly as you can get out of debt.
+So the first thing I recommend is as quickly as you can, get out of debt.

-That's one of the biggest killers of financial freedom in this country pay off your credit cards as quickly as you can and get to a place where you pay them off every single month and don't pay interest.
+Pay off your credit cards as quickly as you can and get to a place where you pay them off every single month and don't pay interest.

 Get savings.

-Got out of debt then tried to get six to twelve months worth of savings in line so that if something happened with my job here as CEO of Loudworth Crowder if I fired myself or Steven fired me because the sign's still there I I would have something to live off of while I was trying to find that next step and then start investing in things that make sense and for us that was getting 401k going and getting kind of some physical assets together.
+Got out of debt, then tried to get six to 12 months worth of savings in line so that if something happened with my job here as CEO of Loudworth Crowder, if I fired myself or Stephen fired me because the sign's still there, then I would have something to live off of while I was trying to find that next step and then start investing in things that make sense.

 So like it's a part of a comprehensive plan.